forestgrape/coronavirus/index.md

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols.
-A more in depth description than here is in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
+There is strong evidence indicating that the aerosol transmission  is the most important transmission and so this should be prevented.
+A short overview below and a more in depth description is in the section [Airborne Transmission](./transmission.md#recap-airborne-transmission).
 * __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 Prevent
     - masks
     - distance